matale/ReplicaIslandFix/README.md

 [![Watch the video](https://img.youtube.com/vi/Gzvndy9MXUw/0.jpg)](https://www.youtube.com/watch?v=VGzvndy9MXUw)

 Fixed Replica Island with a modern Android Studio project setup.
 I have also unlocked the level select in Options.
-This game is available on Amazon App Store (Not by me!) if you just want to install it.
+This game is available on Amazon App Store (Not by me!) if you just want to install it easily.

 ORIGINAL README
 Replica Island